aws/aws-fpga/FAQs.md

 **Q: What memory is attached to the FPGA?**

-Each FPGA on F1 has 4 x DDR4-2133 interfaces, each at 72bits wide (64bit
-data).
-Each DDR interface has 16GiB of DRAM attached.
-This yields 64GB of total DRAM memory local to each FPGA on F1.
+Each FPGA on F1 has 4 x DDR4-2133 interfaces, each at 72bits wide (64bit data ).
+Each DRAM interface has 16GiB of RDRAM attached.
+This yields 64GiB of total DRAM memory local to each FPGA on F1.